How to Make Flying Paper Helicopter with 3 Blades

 Paper Helicopter 3 Stripes Crossed (1)

-5. Pull the folded end of the stripes closer together so there is no gap in between them.
+5. Pull the folded end of the strips closer together so there is no gap in between them.

 Paper Helicopter Loose Flaps